Broadcast of Jeopardy!: Weekly syndicated version (1974–1975)

-Griffin secured the rights from NBC to produce new episodes for first-run syndication, with Metromedia (who also syndicated Griffin's popular talk show) as their distributor.
+Griffin secured the rights from NBC to produce new episodes for first-run syndication, with Metromedia (who also syndicated Griffin's talk show) as their distributor.
 Griffin took this action mainly to keep the show in production in light of the show's deteriorating ratings on NBC daytime that eventually led to the 1975 cancellation.
 NBC had repeatedly refused Griffin's requests to do so in the past.
 These episodes began airing weekly in September 1974 and featured many contestants who were previous champions on the NBC version.
 Thirty-nine episodes were produced, with reruns of this version also airing in syndication through about summer 1975.
 Most stations aired this during the Prime Time Access slots in the early evening before network primetime programming began, usually in a "checkerboard" pattern with other weekly shows, meaning a different syndicated show aired each night, like the networks in prime time.
 By 1974, though, the market was flooded with evening versions of network games like the Hollywood Squares and The Price Is Right, and Jeopardy!, already on a popularity downswing for some time, did not get anywhere near nationwide clearance, thus dooming it to failure after one season.

 Unique to this version was a bonus awarded at the end of the program, after Final Jeopardy! was completed.
 The episode's champion selected a prize hidden behind the thirty squares on the Jeopardy! board.
 Among the prizes was a $25,000 cash award which was hidden behind two squares.
 In order to win the top prize, the champion had to find both $25,000 cards in succession (winning the prize on a second pick if it was not the latter half of the grand prize).
 In later episodes, the bonus board was dropped and the evening's champion received a prize based upon his or her final score, with a Chevrolet Vega or Chevrolet Caprice (or even additional cash prizes of $10,000 or $25,000) as possibilities.